Alex13-th/DevOps-App-Deployment/README.md

-# Local deployment of Django App + DB + monitoring (Helm/K8s/Prometheus) and simple CI on GitHub Actions.
+# Local deployment of Django App + DB + monitoring (Helm/K8s/Prometheus) and CI on GitHub Actions.
 This repository contains the infrastructure for deploying and testing Django App in Kubernetes.
 It uses a Helm chart for the web service with a sub-chart for the database, monitoring based on kube-prometheus-stack (Prometheus/Grafana/Alertmanager), local scripts for quick start (Bootstrap + deploy), and simple CI in GitHub Actions (lint/chart render, kube‑linter, e2e‑smoke in kind with image preload).
 The goal is a reproducible local experience and a direct path to the cloud through values overlays (dev/ci/staging/prod).

 ## Requirements